titolins/nscmr/README.md

 FLASK_APP_MODE=production python runserver.py
 ```

+### Interactive shell
+A get_interactive bash script is provided herein for easy access to a
+interactive shell for the app. run `./get_interactive help` to see it's usage.

 The configuration for each mode is located in the nscmr.config module.
 If you
 don't set any of the above mentioned settings, the app will fallback to it's
 default configuration (development currently).